EMS – Electromagnetic Simulation – Magnetic and Electric Field Modeling Software

 Main Features and capabilities

-Parametric simulation: EMS enables numerous What if? analyses to obtain the best design for your application.
+Parametric simulation: EMS enables numerous What if?
+Analyses to obtain the best design for your application.
 Any CAD dimension or a simulation variable can be set as a parameter to study the effect of its changes on your design.
 This serves as a first step to optimizing your designs.

 FEATURES